GitHub23211/Smart_Sneaker_Head/documentation/product.md

 * 400: Invalid productid
 * 401: The user trying to update the product is not the original seller
 * 401: Product no longer exists.
+* 401: Non-seller tries to update a product.
 * 401: Invalid user tries to update a product.

 ## Route: **/api/product/delete/:productid**